thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 WebAssembly *functions* are exported by the WebAssembly module or provided by the System API.
 These are *invoked* and can either *trap* or *return*, possibly with a return value.
 Functions, too, have parameters and take arguments.

-External *users* interact with the Internet Computer by issuing *requests* on the HTTPS interface.
+External *users* interact with the BigFile by issuing *requests* on the HTTPS interface.
 Requests have responses which can either be replies or rejects.
 Some requests cause internal messages to be created.

 Canisters and users are identified by a *principal*, sometimes also called an *id*.